 The stand has a small footprint for a 27-inch monitor and holds the monitor well, but it lacks ergonomics.
 It only gives you a tilt function, and you can’t get the fancy rotation, height, and pivot adjustments.
 However, there is a VESA mounting hole on the back for mounting.

-The LG 22MK430H-B has an IPS screen with 1080p resolution on the front.
+The LG 22MK430H-B 21.5-Inch Full HD monitor has an IPS screen with 1080p resolution on the front.
 It supports up to 75Hz refresh rate so you can enjoy casual gaming more smoothly.
 There are many on-screen controls with split-screen capabilities for multitasking.
 You can use AMD FreeSync on this $150 monitor, and it also has a VESA wall mount.

 The LG 22MK430H-B has many features.
 There are Dynamic Action Sync, AMD FreeSync, and Black Stabilizer for gaming.
 Quickly tile all windows side-by-side for multitasking with split-screen capabilities for productivity and office needs.

 The LG 22MK430H-B has a black finish that goes well with the office space.
-But the bezels are fat and don’t give a 2022 vibe.
 This monitor is not best suited for a multi-monitor setup if you need to view two screens constantly.
 To build a multi-monitor setup, check out our recommendations for frameless monitors.